FusionAuth/fusionauth-site/astro/src/content/blog/digitalocean-oneclick-installation.md

 ## Next Steps

 You've now deployed a FusionAuth instance on a public Kubernetes cluster hosted on DigitalOcean.
-From here, you can [create an application](https://fusionauth.io/docs/v1/tech/core-concepts/applications) and [register users to it](https://fusionauth.io/docs/v1/tech/tutorials/register-user-login-api) to implement a login page.
-Be sure to check out the [guides](https://fusionauth.io/docs/v1/tech/guides/) for more information about how to implement FusionAuth's many features into your application.
+From here, you can [create an application](/docs/v1/tech/core-concepts/applications) and [register users to it](/docs/v1/tech/tutorials/register-user-login-api) to implement a login page.
+Be sure to check out the [guides](/docs/v1/tech/guides/) for more information about how to implement FusionAuth's many features into your application.

+You can also see the [other marketplaces FusionAuth is available in](/docs/v1/tech/installation-guide/marketplaces).